-One of the priorities of ISS’s strategic plan is embracing a more global, rather than overseas American, perspective.
+One of the priorities of ISS’s strategic plan is embracing a more global perspective, rather than an overseas American perspective.
 I was reminded of the value of that commitment last month, when I had the pleasure of leading a design thinking workshop at our LEVEL 5 Creativity and Innovation Hub in Shenzhen, China.
 The focus of the two-day workshop was on designing equitable schools for students, faculty and staff.

 Unlike previous design thinking workshops that I had led at LEVEL 5 and other places, most of the participants were local educators, which made the experience even more interesting and engaging.
 Throughout the weekend, I was struck both by the similarities and differences between the perspectives of the Chinese teachers and their expat counterparts, who themselves came from various regions of the world.
 All of the teachers were incredibly creative, starting from the very first exercise, in which we redesigned suitcases.

 Among the creations were a drone suitcase that could fly, a green screen suitcase that could change to match your outfit, and a spherical suitcase that could be rolled, float like a balloon, and even entertain your children when you traveled.